NebulousLabs/Sia/doc/API.md

 Parameters:
 ```
 struct {
-	start int
+	startHeight int
-	end   int
+	endHeight   int
 }
 ```
-'start' refers to the height of the block where transaction history should begin.
+'startHeight' refers to the height of the block where transaction history should begin.

-'end' refers to the height of of the block where the transaction history should end.
-If 'end' is greater than the current height, all transactions up to and including the most recent block will be provided.
+'endHeight' refers to the height of of the block where the transaction history should end.
+If 'endHeight' is greater than the current height, all transactions up to and including the most recent block will be provided.

 Response:
 ```